Sapo-biz/AutoExtractMedicalsV2/README.md

 ## Overview

 AutoExtract Medical Services is a professional-grade Java desktop application designed to extract structured medical information from `.pdf` and `.txt` documents.
 With a clean and user friendly interface, the tool parses medical records into organized data fields, allowing users to easily view, filter, and export information for downstream use.
+Proud to be coded in Java-only.

 ---